 Representative Sam Graves, Chairman of the Committee on Small Business introduced H.R.
 585, on February 9, 2011.
 Representative Lamar Smith, Chairman of the Committee on the Judiciary is an original cosponsor.
 The bill was referred to the Committee on Small Business.

-On June 15, 2011, the Committee held a hearing on H.R.
+On June 15, 2011, the Committee on Small Business held a hearing on H.R.
 585.